brunodimauro/VHC.Product/README.md

 Start the VHC.Product.API project first.
 You can use RESTful operations with swagger or you can start VHC.Product.Web/VHC.Product.Console project after.

+## Chosen Database

+I decide to use InMemory Database from EntityFramework to make it simple to run e analyze the assignment.
+It could be easily changed to SQLServer, for example.

 ## Explaining the structure

 ### VHC.Product.API